Compact moduli of K3 surfaces: Introduction

-The fan $\mathfrak{F}$ required for a toroidal compactification of $A_g$ is a rational polyhedral decomposition of the space of semi positive-definite symmetric real $g\times g$ matrices, i.e. the space of inner products on $\R^g$.
-The {\it 2nd Voronoi fan} $\mathfrak{F}$ has, as its locally closed cones, the sets of inner products for which the Voronoi decomposition of $\Z^g\subset \R^g$ has a fixed combinatorial type.
-Then $\oA_g^\mathfrak{F}\to \oA_g^\Theta$ is the normalization \cite{alexeev2002complete-moduli}.
-Thus, among the infinitely many toroidal compactifications this one has a clear geometric meaning.

-To extend this construction to polarized K3 surfaces $(X,L)$, first of all one needs a canonical choice of \emph{polarizing divisor}, an effective divisor $R\in |nL|$ in some fixed multiple of the polarization.
-Given this choice, the general theory provides a compactification $\oF_{2d}^R$ via stable pairs $(X,\epsilon R)$, cf. \cite[Sec.~3]{alexeev2019stable-pair}.
+To extend this construction to polarized K3 surfaces $(X,L)$, first one needs a \emph {canonical choice of polarizing divisor} (Def.~\ref{def:can-choice}), an effective divisor $R\in |nL|$ in a fixed multiple of the polarization.
+Given this choice, the general theory produces a modular compactification $\oF_{2d}^R$ (Def.~\ref{stable-pair-comp}) via slc stable pairs $(X,\epsilon R)$, see \cite{kollar2019moduli-of-polarized, kollar2023families-of-varieties}, \cite[Sec.~3]{alexeev2019stable-pair}.
 The divisor is needed because for the general theory to work, the divisor $K_X+\epsilon R$ must be ample.
 One can work with all divisors in $|L|$, without making a canonical choice, e.g. \cite{laza2016ksba-compactification}, but that gives a larger moduli space $P_{2d}$ of dimension $20+d$.

 At least two canonical choices for ample divisors on polarized K3 surfaces have been identified.
 About 15 years ago, Sean Keel proposed to consider, for a general polarized K3 surface $(X,L)$, the sum $R^{\rm rc}=\sum C_i$ of rational curves in $|L|$.
-We call this the \emph{rational curve divisor}.
-One has $R^{\rm rc}\in |n_dL|$, where the multiple $n_d$ is given by the famous Yau-Zaslow formula.
-For instance $n _1=324$, $n_2=3200$, etc.
+We call this the \emph{rational curve divisor} (Def.~\ref{naive-rc-def}).
+One has $R^{\rm rc}\in |n_dL|$, where the multiple $n_d$ is given by the Yau-Zaslow formula.
+For instance $n _1=324$, $n_2=3200$, etc. The second choice, suggested to the authors by Claire Voisin, is called the \emph{flex divisor} $R^{\rm flex}$ \cite{alexeev2021flex-divisor}.
+It generalizes to all degrees the fixed locus $R\in |3L|$ of the involution on a K3 surface of degree 2.

-A generic K3 surface of degree 2 is a double cover of $\bP^2$ defined by the linear system $|L|$.
-In this case, the ramification divisor $R\in |3L|$ is a canonical choice.
-Claire Voisin explained to us a generalization of this divisor to K3s of any degree.
-We call it the \emph{flex divisor} $R^{\rm flex}$ and study it in upcoming work.

-In addition, there are various canonical choices of polarizing divisor for individual degrees or higher rank polarizations.
-For instance, there is the Hessian divisor of a degree $4$ K3 surface, which equals neither of the above, or the image of the theta divisor on the Kummer variety of a principally-polarized abelian surface.

-Now consider a one-parameter degeneration of K3 surfaces $X\to (C,0)$ over a curve for which the total space $X$ is smooth, $K_X\sim_C 0$, and the special fiber $X_0$ is reduced with normal crossings.
-We call the central fiber a Kulikov surface and the Kulikov-Persson-Pinkham theorem \cite{kulikov1977degenerations-of-k3-surfaces, persson1981degeneration-of-surfaces} guarantees the existence of such a Kulikov model of any K3 degeneration, after a finite base change and birational modifications.
-But Kulikov models are not unique.
-The topology of a Kulikov model is encoded in its all important {\it monodromy-invariant} $\lambda\in H^2(X_t,\Z)$.